sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Sales Forecasting/Annotated Annual Seasonality.png)

 Several popular US holidays are labeled in red, and significant changes to sales magnitude are labeled in yellow.
-We'll compare Prophet models with these seasonal components.
+We'll compare new Prophet models with these seasonal components added.

 - **Thanksgiving**: There tends to be a decrease in sales magnitude leading up to Thanksgiving.
 This magnitude increases soon after as we enter the winter holiday season.
 - **Christmas**: Sales magnitude increases in the weeks leading up to Christmas.
 This peak is followed by a decline as the year transitions into the post-holiday period.